-This medieval oak wood is a great place to spot bats, as well as being home to the rare wild service tree and bright woodland flowers.
+This steeply-sloping medieval woodland is a great place to spot bats and is also home to rare trees and flowers

 Open at all times.

 The terrain can be difficult to access because of steep slopes and steps, and the footpaths can become muddy in wet weather.
 There is limited seating around the site.
 Street parking is widely available around the local area, and there is a visitors’ car park in Oak Hill Park.

 Part of a Site of Borough Importance for Nature Conservation, Local Nature Reserve

 Get involved at Oak Hill Wood